 • Three-Bedroom Apartments: Approximately $6,250 per month

-These figures represent a 4.2% increase compared to Q1 2024, indicating consistent upward pressure across all unit types.
-Rising rents reflect ongoing demand coupled with constrained supply, particularly in prime neighborhoods.
+Those figures reflect a 4.2% increase compared to Q1 2025, showing consistent upward pressure across all unit types.
+Rising rents are a direct result of ongoing demand colliding with constrained supply, especially in prime neighborhoods where new inventory barely keeps pace.

-Rent levels can vary substantially depending on the borough and neighborhood.
-For example, luxury units in Manhattan regularly exceed $6,000 per month, while more affordable options can still be found in the outer boroughs like the Bronx or Staten Island.
+Rent levels vary substantially depending on the borough and neighborhood.
+Luxury units in Manhattan regularly exceed $6,000 per month, while more affordable options can still be found in the outer boroughs, particularly the Bronx and Staten Island.

 Rental Prices by Neighborhood

-Rent prices in New York City differ widely by location, influenced by proximity to transit, neighborhood desirability, and property amenities.
+Rent prices across New York City shift widely by location, influenced by proximity to transit, neighborhood desirability, and the quality of building amenities on offer.

 • Downtown Manhattan: In neighborhoods such as Tribeca and SoHo, the average rent for a one-bedroom apartment is $6,100 per month.
 These areas command premium pricing due to their central location, luxury properties, and proximity to financial and cultural institutions.